-As this program is for artists who have worked for at least 20 years in a mature phase of their art, and the review panel relies on the visual documentation to make determinations about maturity, the images submitted must go back a minimum of 20 years.
+As this program is for artists who have been working for at least 20 years in a mature phase of their art, and the review panel relies on the visual documentation to make determinations about maturity, the images submitted must go back a minimum of 20 years.

-As an example, as this is the 2018 grant cycle, submitted images must begin in 1998 or earlier.
-An applicant who sends in images of work beginning in the year 2001, for example, would not be eligible for review.
+As this is the 2020 grant cycle, submitted images must begin in 2000 or earlier.
+An applicant who sends in images of their work beginning in the year 2001, for example, would not be eligible for review.

 When in doubt about any of the requirements, please contact the Foundation for further information and clarification.